Resources for managing financial matters after an unexpected death

 Typically, the funeral director will contact Social Security on your behalf.
 You will need to provide your loved one’s Social Security number.
-Make sure this happens, or do it yourself, ASAP, by calling Social Security directly.
+Make sure this happens, or do it yourself, ASAP, by contacting Social Security directly.
 Family members may be eligible for immediate benefits.

 Also worth noting: any benefits paid to the deceased during the month the death occurred will need to be returned.

 Qualified tax accountant

 Once your loved one’s estate is wrapped up, there may be final property, income, estate and/or estate income taxes due.
 A trustworthy accountant will make sure you know exactly what needs to be filed, and when.
 He or she can also counsel you on rounding up the information you need, such as tax statements and earnings info.